laanwj/laanwj.github.io/_posts/2016-09-13-blatsting-rsa.md

 ```

 The result matches convential RSA without pre-multiplication and with a normal pow-mod operator!
 So it is some kind of
-optimization, but I had not seen it before, which doesn't say that much, <s>but it's not part of e.g. OpenSSL</s>. *Edit:
+optimization, but I had not seen it before, which doesn't say that much, ~~but it's not part of e.g. OpenSSL~~. *Edit:
 it is, according to k240df and martins\_m [on reddit](https://www.reddit.com/r/ReverseEngineering/comments/52kr47/the_curious_case_of_blatstings_rsa_implementation/)
 this is Montgomery reduction which is in OpenSSL under `crypto/bn/bn_mont.c`.
 The thought came up when writing this
 that it was Montgomery reduction but I did not recognize it as such.*